Citi is an advertising partner

 Given that these additional expenses fall into multiple purchase categories, a good strategy is to utilize at least two types of credit cards to pay for your wedding expenses.

 First, you should find a credit card that earns a lucrative rewards rate on non-bonus category spending.
-That way, you won’t need to worry about the MCC when paying for the majority of your wedding expenses.
+This way, you won’t need to worry about the MCC when paying for the majority of your wedding expenses.

 Second, you should open a separate credit card to cover the cost of your reception venue.

-In 2022, the average cost of a reception venue was $11,200.
+According to The Knot, the average cost of a reception venue is currently around $12,900.

 If you can confirm how your prospective venue codes their transactions, you’ll be able to select a credit card that rewards this purchase category.
 For example, if your venue codes their transactions as hotel purchases, you may consider applying for a card that rewards either travel or purchases with that specific hotel chain.
-Alternatively, if your venue codes their transactions as dining purchases, a dining credit card will be a solid choice.
+That could easily turn your $12,900 spent on your wedding venue into triple the number of points.

 By applying this strategy, you’ll maximize point-earning on the largest expenses, while not losing out on earning rewards on non-bonus category purchases.
 Although the latter purchases may be individually smaller, their cumulative effect can add up to huge rewards.